Nick Gwiazdowski: International career

 Gwiazdowski competed at the 2017 Wrestling World Cup - Men's freestyle, losing in the take-all final match.

 Gwiazdowski qualified for the 2017 World Wrestling Championships at 125 kg by winning the U.S. Team Trials where he was an automatic finalist by being U.S. Open champion.
 At the 2017 Worlds, he won a bronze medal.

 At the Golden Grand Prix Ivan Yarygin 2018 he lost to Muradin Kushkhov of Russia in the quarterfinals, but went on to wrestle back and win a bronze medal against Lkhagvagerel Munkhtur of Mongolia.

 In 2022, he competed at the Yasar Dogu Tournament held in Istanbul, Turkey.

+Coaching career

+On August 21, 2021, while still competing internationally, Gwiazdowski joined the coaching staff of Cornell University as a volunteer assistant coach.
+He continued to coach the Big Red through the 2023-24 season.

+On November 8, 2024, Warren Central High School in Indianapolis announced that he had been hired as an assistant coach.